ozirichigozie/portfolio/README.md

 ## 🧹Cleaning up
 If you intend to practise all three aforementioned options, ensure to delete the container and image from the previous option before going to the next.
 >
-> ⚠ Note: stop and remove containers first before removing the image they depend on.
+> <p style="color:red">⚠ Note: stop and remove containers first before removing the image they depend on.</p>
 >
 - ### ⏹Stop Containers
 To stop a container, run `docker ps` to get the `<CONTAINER ID>`, then run `docker stop <CONTAINER ID>` to stop it.